MarcusABertli/flappy-bird/README.md

 ▶️ How to Run the Game
 Step 1: Install Python

-Make sure Python 3 is installed on your system.
+Make sure Python 3 is installed on your system

 Step 2: Install Pygame